tangentstorm/tangentstorm/resume.md

 - Built an innovative document/graph database atop SQLite.
 - Preparing to launch an audio-enabled outliner, which you can try at [make.minneron.com](https://make.minneron.com/).

 **Senior Software Development Engineer**<br>
 1010data | May 2016 – Jan 2024

-- Full stack development with K and javascript.
+- Full stack development with K and JavaScript.
 - Created a user-extensible API for developing applications on our platform.

 **Small Business Owner / Lead Developer**<br>
-Sabren Enterprises, Inc | APR 2001 – May 2016
+Sabren Enterprises, Inc | Apr 2001 – May 2016

 - Ran a small web hosting company.
-Wrote an early python web framework and one of the world’s first blog aggregators.
+Wrote an early Python web framework and one of the world’s first blog aggregators.
 - Fought against spammers and helped countless nice people with their email.

 **Freelance Software Developer**<br>
 Various Clients | Apr 2001 – May 2016

 - Wrote Java and XSLT so radio stations could sell ad time.
 - Built WordPress and Drupal plugins for internet marketing millionaires.
-- Made apps with Android and google app engine.
+- Made apps with Android and Google App Engine.
-- Mantained a desktop publishing tool for school yearbooks in AngularJS.
+- Maintained a desktop publishing tool for school yearbooks in AngularJS.

 **Senior Developer**<br>
 Abel Solutions, Inc | Jan 1998 – Apr 2001

 - Consultant for Fortune 500 companies (Siemens, Nextel, Coca-Cola), NGOs (CARE) and US state governments (Georgia and South Dakota).
 - Interviewed stakeholders to gather requirements, then designed and built intranet and web solutions with Microsoft VBScript and ASP.

 **Previously**<br>
 > *Self-taught programmer since middle school.
 Quality assurance internship.
 Two years Art and Performance + Cognitive Science at UT Dallas.
 Taught children to read for AmeriCorps.
 Trainer for medical practice management software.*

 ## Selected Open Source Projects
 - [bex](https://github.com/tangentstorm/bex): a rust crate for manipulating and solving large boolean expressions.